Make your dream of swimming with a turtle come true...

 A few minutes by car to arrive at a fine sand beach; mask, snorkel, fins lent at the Jardin des Hummingbirds reception are put on, the adventure can begin!

-After a few strokes of the fins in the blue Caribbean, it didn't take much searching and suddenly there was one… peaceful, quiet, a green turtle “grazes” on the seagrass beds, a daily feast of which it never tires!
-And then a second, a third, this morning we counted 9, the largest of which was more than a meter in diameter, fantastic!
+After a few strokes of the fins in the Caribbean blue, you didn't have to look much and suddenly there was one... peaceful, quiet, a green turtle "grazes" on the underwater seagrass beds, a daily feast of which it never tires!
+And then a second, a third, this morning we counted 9 of which the largest was more than a meter in diameter, fantastic!

 Some benevolent recommendations transmitted by the Guadeloupe National Park deserve to be respected: